When most people think of a digital product launch, Jeff Walker’s well-known Product Launch Formula comes to mind.

 - Predefined Blueprints — Easy to follow premade templates to add to your sales funnel.

 - Many Email Integrations — Works with many popular email service providers.
 In addition, has an effective countdown timer you can embed in emails to your subscribers.

-- Mult-Device Tracking — Prevents prospects from evading your countdown timer and resetting the clock.
+- Multi-Device Tracking — Prevents prospects from evading your countdown timer and resetting the clock.

-- Sometimes Confusing Interface — When creating your funnel it can be confusing to implement.
+- Confusing Interface — When creating your funnel it can be confusing to implement.